Lewis Edward Anderson: Career

 In 1936, Anderson was added to the botany faculty at Duke University to specialize cytology, and he was given the responsibility of curating the moss herbarium.
 Anderson's research then began to shift from cellular cytology to the ecology and classification of mosses.
 He, with the help of his colleague Ruth Margery Addoms, built the institution's first general botany course.

 Throughout his career, Anderson was assisted by his wife, Pat, whom he met while she was a nursing student at Duke.
 They married in 1941 and after having 5 children between 1942 and 1947, she accompanied him on field trips, marking topography maps with collection sites and managing specimen packets.
 She also helped prepare and distribute "The Bryologist", journal of The American Bryological Society.

 During World War II, Anderson took leave from Duke to serve in the Navy and was intelligence officer from February through September, 1945 on the USS Hancock, an aircraft carrier in the Pacific.
 He was awarded a Bronze Star and was discharged as a lieutenant commander.

 Anderson frequently collaborated with Howard A. Crum, and in 1981, the two published a two-volume flora on the mosses of eastern North America.
+With Crum he edited the exsiccata Mosses of North America.
 Anderson continued to expand the bryophyte herbarium at Duke, and he helped to develop a graduate program in bryology.
 He retired from Duke in 1982.